-Labor Act 2074 and its regulation is only the legal document that covers provisions for the rights, interests, facilities, safety and health provisions of workers and employees working in enterprises of various sectors.
+Labor Act 2017 and its regulation 2018 are the only legal documents that cover provisions for the rights, interests, facilities, safety and health provisions of workers and employees working in enterprises of various sectors.
 Chapter 12, section 68-78 of the Labor Act 2017 explains the health and safety of workers in the establishment.
 The Act made the special arrangement for waste management; adequate supply of clean and fresh air and light, provision of separate modern toilets for male and female workers and employees; supply of adequate safe drinking water; provision of appropriate volume of ventilation, condition of light, temperature and sound; protection from dust; smoke, fumes and other impurities; avoidance of overcrowding in any room of the establishment, health checkup facilities and provision of extinguishing fire.